 You should avoid nugs with seeds, leaves, and stems still attached as it dilutes the smokeable portion of your weed.
 Those things don’t contribute to the high and only make the weed harsher to smoke.
 Seeds also tend to explode when you light them on fire– you probably do not want that to happen in your nicely rolled joint.
 Moreover, you’d also be paying more for the useless, extra weight.
 Don’t get ripped off buying badly trimmed weed!

 Trichomes are crystal-like specks or fuzz on the buds that contain the majority of the cannabinoids of the cannabis plant, including THC.
 The potency depends on how much trichomes are on the flower; so, the more trichomes, the higher the potency.
 Good weed should look sparkly under the light as that means it is covered in trichomes.
+You can also improve the amount of trichomes produced through the growing process.

 Smell your weed